crv248/SysAdminPresta/README.md

 # SysAdminPresta
-Project in Symfony 5 that get users and products from an existing Prestashop environment using the api.
-Then, on one hand a login form has been created with the users and on the other hand a dashboard to view a list of products after sign in.
+Symfony 5 project which retrieves user and product data from an existing PrestaShop environment through its API.
+This entails the creation of a login form for user authentication and a dashboard for viewing a list of products upon successful sign-in.

 To create the view in the dashboard we used the free template Gentelella (https://github.com/ColorlibHQ/gentelella).